Safety Razor Startup Guide

 Safety Razor Designs

 Slant Razor: This is a very ingeniously designed razor style.
 In this design, both the base plate and top cap are skewed so that, when the blade is secured, its edge tilts at a slight angle.
 While shaving, this means that though your hand may be moving the razor handle with/across/against the grain the blade itself incorporates some lateral motion.
-Similar to a chef cutting a dense food or ingredient, using some lateral motion eliminates the resistance against the blade edge and provides a more even cut.
+Similar to a chef cutting vegetables, using some lateral motion eliminates the resistance against the blade edge and provides a more even cut.
 This would be most beneficial for those with the tough beard/sensitive skin combination.
-Check out our slant razors here!

 Finding the right razor may take some trial-and-error, but knowledge is power and knowing the types and uses of the safety razor may help you cut through the clutter and find just the right “cutter” for you.
 West Coast Shaving stands ready to serve you with a myriad of safety razor choices.